Montezuma County Landfill

 Batteries - Rechargeable

 This is the organic and vegetative (plant) material which can easily decompose making a soil-like product or soil amendment.
 Because composting can be done with a low input of resources, the county landfill has a small composting operation.
 Grass clippings, leaves and garden waste are placed in the compost pile directly.
-Tree limbs, branches and similar cuttings are placed in a branch pile which are chipped by a contractor and then placed into the compost pile or on landfill areas.
+Tree limbs, branches and similar cuttings are placed in a branch pile which are chipped and then placed into the compost pile or on landfill areas.
 No bags (plastic or paper), no wire, no trellis (metal or wood), no landscape timbers, no household trash, or anything that is not vegetative is to be placed there (See Construction & Demolition Debris below).
-Signs are posted with a more detailed list of acceptable and unacceptable material in the compost areas!

 Construction & Demolition Debris

 This material is from construction or deconstruction projects such as wood or asphalt shingles, treated wood, wood paneling, insulation (non-asbestos), dirt, concrete, drywall, siding and similar material.
-A discount is available Monday through Friday for clean C&D (no household, paper, plastic bags, food waste – see Compost above).
+A discount is available Monday through Friday for clean C&D (no household, paper, plastic bags, food waste - see Compost above).
+Signs are posted with a more detailed list of acceptable and unacceptable material!
 Pictures of contaminated C/D materials.

-The big news in the solid waste field is the disposal of old computers, monitors, copiers and TVs or e-waste.
-At this time, Colorado has banned these items from the landfills if they come from commercial, industrial or institutional (CII) sources.
+The big news in the solid waste field is the disposal of old computers, monitors, copiers electronic accessories and TVs or e-waste.
+Colorado has banned these items from all landfills and transfer stations in the state.
 In 2002, the Colorado Office of Energy Management helped fund a special turn in event for Southwest Colorado including Montezuma & Dolores Counties.
 A second turn in event was held in February 2004.
-Since then, the landfill, in conjunction with the city of Durango, hosts biannual collection events in April and November of each year to assist the CII customers to properly recycle and dispose of their obsolete e-waste.
-The vendor used utilizes in-country resources and any out of country vendors used are certified under ISO 14001 standards.
+Since then, the landfill hosts biannual collection events in the Spring (typically April) and the fall (late October or early November) of each year to provide an outlet for all our community members - businesses, institutions, residents - to properly recycle and dispose of their obsolete e-waste.
+Natural Evolution of Tulsa, Oklahoma is the vendor that the county uses and they are certified under ISO 14001, R2, and E-Steward standards.

 Split or quartered tires are accepted as regular solid waste and charged by weight.
 As of 1 July 2007, whole tires from residential sources were banned from Colorado landfills.
 Locally, all tires are placed in a storage area and sent to a tire recycler when a full load is available.
 For further information about waste tires contact Scrap Tire Management Council.